ADR 006: Unified Scan Scope — Storage Namespace & Blog Locale Sovereignty¶

 protection against OS-preference-driven theme resets.
 It was not applied.

-Invariants (Non-Negotiable)
+Invariants (Non-Negotiable)¶

-future.v4: trueis active and the Italian locale is supported.
-Removing it silently re-introduces per-locale storage key fragmentation. -
+Removing it silently re-introduces per-locale storage key fragmentation.

-colorMode.respectPrefersColorSchememust remainfalse.
-This is animmutable invariant (CEO 149).
-Any PR that sets it to
+immutable invariant (CEO 149).
+Any PR that sets it to true is an automatic

-trueis an automatic revert candidate. -
+revert candidate.

-The Blog navbar item must remain
+- The Blog navbar item must remain

 type: 'html'.
-Converting it back to astandard
+Converting it back to a

-Dark mode preference is now fully locale-independent.
+- Dark mode preference is now fully locale-independent.
 A user who sets dark mode

 in English documentation retains dark mode when switching to Italian.

-The Blog (blog) always loads at
+- The Blog (blog) always loads at

-/blogregardless of which locale the usernavigated from.
+/blogregardless of which locale the user

-The
+- The

-type: 'html'navbar item does not participate in Docusaurus'si18ntranslation pipeline (i.e., it does not appear in
+type: 'html'navbar item does not participate in Docusaurus'si18n

-code.jsontranslation keys).
-The label "Blog" is therefore hardcoded in the HTML value — this is intentional, as the blog is English-only and the label does not require translation.
+The label "Blog" is therefore hardcoded in the HTML value — this is